blueshortie/happybirthdaytee.github.io/README.md

         <div class="birthday-card">
             <div class="message">
-                <p>Dear Thanush,</p>
+                <p>Dear Tee,</p>
                 <br>
-                <p>On your special day, I wanted to create something as unique and wonderful as you are!
-May this birthday bring you endless happiness, success in all your endeavors, and memories that will last a lifetime.</p>
+                <p>Thank you for being the best friend i have in my life, i owe you alot!
+You are a queen and you always shall be the most talented person i know.
+You are never alone, you always got me by your side to support you.
+Have the happiest year possible. </p>
                 <br>
                 <p>You're an amazing friend, and I'm so grateful to have you in my life.
-Here's to celebrating you today and always!</p>
+Stay perfect my highness!! </p>
                 <br>
                 <p>With lots of love and best wishes,</p>
-                <p>Your friend Tee</p>
+                <p>Your short friend blue </p>
             </div>

             <div class="cake-container">